joomengine/jcb-documentation/076-A-Quick-Demonstration-to-Load-a-List-of-Items-in-a-Site-View.md

 * Replace any `SView` placeholder with `all`.
 * Update params for sermon description, category, and hits.

-> **Tip:** If params aren’t defined yet in the component config, they’ll fall back to `0` — meaning no data loads.
-You’ll fix this in the next step.
+> **Tip:** If params aren't defined yet in the component config, they'll fall back to `0` — meaning no data loads.
+You'll fix this in the next step.

 ---